 The learning commons, when designed collaboratively and with purpose becomes the hub of the school.
 A place where inquiry-based learning is promoted for students, teachers, parents and community members.
 The learning commons, while continuing to foster a thriving culture of literacy, also embraces makerspaces, and elements of design thinking as a powerful way to engage out students.
 The development of competencies is fostered by the learning and activities that can take place in this space.

 To support awareness and understanding of the Alberta Education Learning Commons Policy and Guidelines and to provide direction for the transformation of a library to a learning commons, we developed a video series with accompanying learning guides for your use.

 Learning Technologies is for teachers, learning coaches, and others who want to know more about how educational and assistive technologies can support students in their classrooms.

-The purpose of this web site is to provide information and strategies for teachers in Alberta who want to learn more about literacy and communication instruction for students with significant disabilities.
-Much of this content has been co-developed with participants of the Literacy for All communities of practice.
+The purpose of this web site is to provide information and strategies for teachers in Alberta who want to learn more about mathematics instruction and numeracy development for students with significant disabilities.